2020 Learning Management Buyer's Guide

-- Custom reporting: Administrators should be able to create custom reports on particular data.
+- Custom reporting: Administrators can create custom reports to measure training retention and effectiveness.

-- Templates: Pre-configured templates are useful to help users begin the content creation process.
+- Templates: Pre-configured templates are useful to help trainers begin the content creation process.

 - Are we willing to consider open source LMS?
 Open source can provide cost savings, but lacks the support provided by proprietary software.

 - What kind of content will we be using to teach online courses?
 You will probably use a combination of text, video, audio, quizzes, and perhaps games.

 - Will we be offering certification programs through online education?
 How will learners become certified?